-Goshen County Economic Development Corporation is a nonprofit organization, created in 1987 to encourage business growth, create jobs and build on local community assets.
-Goshen Economic Development enjoys strong support from local business and industry, city government, and the citizens of Goshen County, who were the first in Wyoming to approve a county sales tax for economic development.
+Goshen Economic Development is a nonprofit organization, created in 1987 to encourage business growth, create jobs, and build on local community assets.
+Goshen Economic Development enjoys strong support from local businesses and industry, city government, and the citizens of Goshen County, who were the first in Wyoming to approve a county sales tax for economic development.

 Goshen County in scenic southeast Wyoming features an array of close-knit communities with old-fashioned values and affordable living.
 Its wide-open spaces and supportive environment are conducive to growth, making it the perfect place to raise a family or pursue a new business venture.